More Diagnoses, Please

-How ADHD Shows Up Differently in Girls
+ADHD Shows Up Differently in Girls

-While boys tend to show externalizing behaviors we can see like impulsivity and hyperactivity.
-Girls, on the other hand, tend to internalize our struggles.
-We become master adaptors, learning to mask our neurological differences with layers of:
+Girls, on the other hand, tend to internalize our symptoms.
+We work really hard to hide them so we don’t stand out.
+We become master adaptors, learning to mask our neurological differences with layers of perfectionism, people-pleasing, and rigid control systems.

 The ADHD Diagnosis Gap

-The "What If" Game
+The "What If" Game I play

-• Would I have experienced crushing postpartum anxiety?
+• Would I have had postpartum anxiety?

 • Would I have returned to work instead of leaving my career?